 The Mirena intrauterine device is a progestin-only birth control method which can cause adverse reactions in some women.
 Without estrogen, or too high levels of progestin, women can experience headaches, irregular menstrual cycles, nausea and dizziness.
-Progestin birth control can also lead to more serious side effects, including severe stomach pain and long-lasting bleeding, the
+Progestin birth control can also lead to more serious side effects, including severe stomach pain and long-lasting bleeding, the reported.

 Progestin Birth Control In The News

 In 2012, The Atlantic reported that progestin – which is a synthetic version of the naturally-occurring hormone progesterone – actually affects much more than a woman’s uterus.
 It can impact every major organ within the patient’s body, including the brain and heart.
 Researchers have discovered both positive and negative effects on organs from progestin, showing some women may suffer IUD complications from Mirena.

 For instance, progestin interacts with the body’s receptors.
 This can cause unwanted complications in hormonal contraception and hormone replacement therapy, including increased breast cancer and cardiovascular risks, said sources.